0pr/FileTransferUsingProxyServer/README.md

 communication.
 MPQUIC, a major extension for QUIC that enables a QUIC connection across multiple subflows, keeping into consideration compatibility goals in order to achieve a seamless deployment of the new protocol on systems and infrastructures.

+#Steps:

+1.Client sends request to proxy server.
+2.The proxy server checks its directory for the requested file.
+3.If it is present in the directory then it is transmitted to the client 4.If file is not present in proxy server's directory, the proxy server asks the main server for the file.
+5.Main server transfers the file to the proxy server.
+6.Proxy server maintains a copy of the file and transfers it to the client.

+#Commands:

+#compile server
+gcc server.c -o server.o -lpthread

+#run server - hardcoded to run on port 5010
+./server.o

+#compile proxy server
+gcc proxy.c -o proxy.o -lpthread

+#run proxy server - hardcoded to run on port 5000
+./proxy 127.0.0.1 5010 5000

+#compile client
+gcc client.c -o client.o -lpthread

+#run client
+./client.o